vipulwarthe/student-performance-project/README.md

 paste the code of logger.py
 paste the code of utils.py

--  22  python3 src/logger.py   (we run logger file and it will generate the logs)
+python3 src/logger.py                (we run logger file and it will generate the logs)

-   23  git status
+git status
-   24  git add .
+git add .
-   25  git status
+git status
-   26  git commit -m "Logging and Exception"
-   27  git push -u origin main
+git commit -m "Logging and Exception" git push -u origin main

-now check in git repo you will see all the files which you have commited and push
+now check in git repo you will see all the files which you have commited and push.

-Create notebook folder in mlproject & add drag below two files in it 1 .EDA STUDENT PERFORMANCE.ipynb
+Create "notebook" folder in mlproject & drag and drop below two files in it.

+1 .EDA STUDENT PERFORMANCE.ipynb
 2 .MODEL TRAINING.ipynb

-Add another folder named data in notebook folder and below file int
+Create folder named "data" in notebook folder & drag and drop below two file in it.

-create stud.csv file in data folder and paste data into it.
+create "stud.csv" file in data folder and paste data into it.
+Now select the 1 & 2 .ipynb files, select the kernel as per suggestion and run these files. if both files run successfully run 105 command on terminal and follow the next commands as mentioned.

        -pip3 install jupyterlab
        -jupyter lab